ocaml/dune/doc/dune-files.rst

   automatically from the default name and ``<target-exe>``, unless explicitly specified using ``(name ...)`` field.
-For example, if ``<target_exe>`` is *src/foo.exe* in a default context, then the name of the cotext is *default-fdo-foo* and the name of the file that contains execution counters is *src/fdo.exe.fdo-profile*.
+For example, if ``<target_exe>`` is *src/foo.exe* in a default context, then the name of the context is *default-fdo-foo* and the name of the file that contains execution counters is *src/fdo.exe.fdo-profile*.
 This feature is **experimental** and no backwards compatibility is implied.